RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

 // output: `"\"hello\": \"world\""`

-### Merge Json
+### Merge JSON

 **Action name**: `roadiehq:utils:json:merge`

 **Required params:**

-- path: The file path for the json you want to edit.
+- path: The file path for the JSON you want to edit.
-- content: The Json you want to merge in.
+- content: The JSON you want to merge in.

 #### Example template